yolk/valvat/README.md

 ### Set options for the savon client

-Use the `:savon` key to set options for the used savon SOAP client.
+Use the `:savon` key to set options for the used savon SOAP client (VIES only).
 For example to log all requests:

     Valvat.new("IE6388047V").exists?(savon: {log: true})